 - 68 percent of patients reported being victims of violence during their transit through Mexico.
 The perpetrators of violence included members of gangs and other criminal organizations, as well as members of the Mexican security forces responsible for their protection.

-- 31 percent of women surveyed had been sexually assaulted during the journey.
+- 31 percent of women surveyed had been sexually abused during the journey.

 In Tenosique, an MSF team provides medical care and psychosocial support to migrants and refugees at Shelter 72.
 The team also scaled up its assistance for victims of sexual violence in Guadalajara, where levels of violence are particularly high.
 An MSF team provides care for migrants at the FM4 Shelter, at Casa del Migrante in Coatzacoalcos, and via mobile clinic visits.